 A camera and binoculars, essential for capturing Canada's scenery and wildlife;

 Electrical plug adaptor (the power supply in Canada is 120 volts at 60 hertz).

-The official currency is the Canadian Dollar.
-You can buy them before you leave the UK.
-There are no restrictions on taking local or foreign currency in and out of the country, but amounts of 10,000 Canadian Dollars or more should be declared.
-If you need to buy currency in Canada, you can do so at any bank or currency exchange and some hotels.
+The official currency is the Canadian Dollar, which you can buy them before leaving the UK.
+There are no restrictions on taking local or foreign currency in and out of the country, but amounts of 10,000 CAD or more should be declared.
+If you need to buy currency in Canada, you can do so at any bank or currency exchange and at some hotels.

 It is normal practice to tip your server 15 percent or more in restaurants, bars and nightclubs.
 In your hotel, leave maids and cleaners two or three Canadian Dollars and tip porters one or two per bag.
 Taxi drivers tend to expect a 10 to 15 percent tip.

 Holidays in Canada offer a smorgasbord of culinary delights that starts with day-fresh seafood like salmon, lobster, scallops and crab; moves to succulent steak and flavoursome game like venison, elk and bison, and takes in influences from French and German to Asian and Ukrainian.
 Then there's the drink; from the national whiskeys and beers to sweet ice wine, a Canadian speciality made from grapes frozen on the vine.